 Also see, e.g., United States v.
 Caraballo-Rodriguez, 726 F.3d 418, 434 (“[T]he jury received a willful blindness instruction, which permitted it to infer knowledge if the evidence showed that ‘the defendant ... was subjectively aware of the high probability of the fact in question, and not merely that a reasonable man would have been aware of the probability.’” quoting Caminos, 770 F.2d at 365); United States v.
 Stadtmauer, 620 F.3d 238, 257 (3d Cir.
 2010) (The willful blindness instruction in this case “adhered to our precedent requiring that such an instruction “ ‘ make clear that the defendant himself was subjectively aware of the high probability of the fact in question, and not merely that a reasonable man would have been aware of the probability.’ ” Wert-Ruiz, 228 F.3d at 255 (quoting Caminos, 770 F.2d at 365).
 The [District] Court instructed the jury that it must find beyond a reasonable doubt that [defendant] (1) ‘was aware of a high probability that the tax returns at issue were false or fraudulent as to a material matter,’ and (2) ‘consciously and deliberately tried to avoid learning about this fact.’
 The Court told the jury that it could not find the element of knowledge satisfied if it found only that [defendant] ‘should have known that the tax returns at issue were false as to a material matter[,] or that a reasonable person would have knownin of a high probability of that fact.’
 (Id. (emphases added).) . . .
 A showing of negligence or of a good-faith mistake of law is not . . . sufficient to support a finding of . . . knowledge.’
 (Id.).”).).”); United States v.
 Brodie, 403 F.3d 123, 148 (3d Cir.
-2005) (“To find knowledge premised on the latter ‘willful blindness’ theory, the jury must be able to conclude that ‘the defendant himself was [subjectively] aware of the high probability of the fact in question, and not merely that a reasonable man would have been aware of the probability,’" quoting United States v.
+2005) (“To find knowledge premised on the latter ‘willful blindness’ theory, the jury must be able to conclude that ‘the defendant himself was [subjectively] aware of the high probability of the fact in question, and not merely that a reasonable man would have been aware of the probability,’"” quoting United States v.
 Caminos, 770 F.2d 361, 365 (3d Cir.1985)).
 Even though other circuits have approved different wording for willful blindness instructions, they all seem to agree that, “[t]he most important principle for the district court to keep in mind is that the ostrich ‘instruction is not meant to allow a jury to convict a person for negligence.’ ...
 [E]ven under that old formulation of the ostrich instruction we repeatedly held, in the face of objections to the contrary, that the instruction ‘calls for a subjective inquiry, rather than an objective one.’ ” United States v.
 Carrillo, 435 F.3d 767, 781-82 (7th Cir.
 2006) (citations omitted).

 The Third Circuit has also not explicitly held that the jury must be instructed that it cannot find knowledge based on willful blindness unless it finds that the defendant did not actually believe that the fact or circumstance did not exist.
 However, in more than one case the court has referred to this requirement favorably.
 For example, in United States v.
 Titchell, 261 F.3d 348, 351 (3d Cir.
 2001), the court stated: